How to use ChipTable

 Stake ideas

-Instead of money, try: dish duty, a coffee run, the worst bed in the house, or one wish for the winner.
-ChipTable chips have no monetary value, and we don't endorse playing for cash.
+Instead of money, try dish duty, a coffee run, the worst bed in the house, or one wish for the winner.
+ChipTable chips have no monetary value, and ChipTable must not be used for cash gambling.

 Start a game